Software researcher wants to see more transparency

 If you look forward a few years – what do you want accomplished?

-– More of strong, open source software technology research into industrial software production environments.
+– More successful transfers of strong, open source software technology research into industrial software production environments.
 Closer collaborations between KTH software researchers and the very active, Stockholmian software industry in the areas of entertainment and finance.
 Impact on the Swedish software industry, through the transfer of innovative technology that increase the resistance and the performance of software systems.

 Text: Christer Gummeson